Lukas4314/Noter/Robotkinematik/Translation and rotation.md

 ### Euler angles
-when using euler angles to rotate something, just like mentioned earlier in rotation multiple times. a combination of rotations, can be multiplied to get a final rotation matrix to achieve any rotation. the rotation should be multiplied in the way which makes sense meaning the first rotation should be multiplied with the second rotation which then should be multiplied with the next and so on.
+when using euler angles to rotate something, just like mentioned earlier in rotation multiple times. a combination of rotations, can be multiplied to get a final rotation matrix to achieve any rotation. the rotation should be multiplied in the way which makes sense meaning the first rotation should be multiplied with the second rotation which then should be multiplied with the next and so on. when using euler angles is is described with an apostrophe above the letter of the axis like this:
+$$R_{X'Y'Z'}$$
+it is also possible to have an rotation looking like this:
+$$R_{X'Y'X'}$$
+this is because the rotation needs 3 argument when written out, and this then describes the rotation around the axis in that order

 ### Fixed angles
 Here the rotation is around a fixed frame meaning the rotation is not the same as euler angles.
-Doing it this way when doing multiple rotations to achieve a specific rotation, you have to multiply the rotation matrix in the reversed order. meaning the last rotation you did needs to be multiplied with the second last rotation last time, which then needs to be multiplied with the third last rotation last time and so on.
+Doing it this way when doing multiple rotations to achieve a specific rotation, you have to multiply the rotation matrix in the reversed order. meaning the last rotation you did needs to be multiplied with the second last rotation last time, which then needs to be multiplied with the third last rotation last time and so on. when using fixed angles there is no apostrophe
+$$R_{XYZ}$$
+like the Euler angles it does not need to be XYZ it can be XYX and so on for the rotation around the specified axis

 ### Gimbal lock
 the gimbal lock is a problem which appears when 2 axis aligns like the picture below: